CyberFlameGO/svnpython/Doc/library/socket.rst

 .. function:: create_connection(address[, timeout])

+   Connects to the *address* received (as usual, a ``(host, port)`` pair), with an optional timeout for the connection.
+Especially useful for higher-level protocols, it is not normally used directly from application-level code.
-   Convenience function.
-Connect to *address* (a 2-tuple ``(host, port)``), and return the socket object.
-Passing the optional *timeout* parameter will set the timeout on the socket instance before attempting to connect.
-If no *timeout* is supplied, the global default timeout setting returned by :func:`getdefaulttimeout` is used.
+   Passing the optional *timeout* parameter will set the timeout on the socket instance (if it is not given or ``None``, the global default timeout setting is used).

    .. versionadded:: 2.6